Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 -Engineer clonking around-
 <br>
 <br>
 I ran out of tears long ago.
-And I don´t love him anymore.
+And I don't love him anymore.
 That I know.
-If I ever really did, I don´t.
+If I ever really did, I don't.
 Same with existance, all seems to be fading... reality is just another variable in its grand plan.
 But all-powerful?
 <br>
 <br>
 -boy laughing-